maximbilan/iOS-Dragon-Mobile-SDK-Example/README.md

 You can found some post in the official forum of this SDK.
 And there’re no any solutions.
 And the Nuance team did not particularly hurry to solve this issue ☹

 But, it’s not all bad.
-Because we have ObjectAL with opened source code☺ And I can suggest the solution, maybe it’s not really good solution, but it works.
-Before using the <a href="http://dragonmobile.nuancemobiledeveloper.com/public/index.php?task=prodDev#download">Nuance SDK</a> you remove the ObjectAL from memory, wait for deallocating framework, and will set up the <a href="http://dragonmobile.nuancemobiledeveloper.com/public/index.php?task=prodDev#download">Nuance SDK</a> after that.
-During the recognition you should not use ObjectAL, because it’s will deactivate the audio session, but you can use for example AVAudioPlayer.
+Because we have <a href="https://github.com/kstenerud/ObjectAL-for-iPhone">ObjectAL</a> with opened source code☺ And I can suggest the solution, maybe it’s not really good solution, but it works.
+Before using the <a href="http://dragonmobile.nuancemobiledeveloper.com/public/index.php?task=prodDev#download">Nuance SDK</a> you remove the <a href="https://github.com/kstenerud/ObjectAL-for-iPhone">ObjectAL</a> from memory, wait for deallocating framework, and will set up the <a href="http://dragonmobile.nuancemobiledeveloper.com/public/index.php?task=prodDev#download">Nuance SDK</a> after that.
+During the recognition you should not use <a href="https://github.com/kstenerud/ObjectAL-for-iPhone">ObjectAL</a>, because it’s will deactivate the audio session, but you can use for example AVAudioPlayer.

-For stop the ObjectAL you should call the next:
+For stop the <a href="https://github.com/kstenerud/ObjectAL-for-iPhone">ObjectAL</a> you should call the next:

 <pre>
 [[OALSimpleAudio sharedInstance] stopEverything];